Education

 Are crypto trading signals financial advice?

-Not on this site.
+Not on this site, and not from the vast majority of providers operating in this space.
 We discuss signals as educational examples and review them as information products.
-A signal does not account for your personal circumstances, so it should not be treated as a personal recommendation.
+A signal does not account for your personal financial circumstances, tax position, or risk tolerance, which means it cannot function as a personal recommendation.
+Before acting on any signal or market idea, consider consulting a qualified financial adviser.

 Can beginners use crypto signals safely?